Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 All four detector configurations are trained and evaluated on the RSNA Pneumonia Detection Challenge dataset.

-I use the Chest X-Ray Images (Pneumonia) dataset separately for domain-specific pretraining of the ResNet backbone.
+The Chest X-Ray Images (Pneumonia) dataset is used separately for domain-specific pretraining of the ResNet backbone.

 ## Main Features